-- Child Development and Pedagogy, preparing teachers to work with children of different ages, including: - Infant development and learning across multiple domains; and - Methods of teaching and pedagogy for children of different ages; - Early Mathematics, addressing: - Children's mathematical understanding from infancy through early elementary grades; and - Developmentally appropriate pedagogy for early mathematics instruction, in particular for infants, toddlers, and preschool-age children; - Dual Language Learners, emphasizing: - Recognition of the value and importance of supporting children's home language development as they also learn English, with an emphasis on very young children; - Strategies for using observation and assessment in teaching young dual language learners and strategies to support the mathematical, literacy, language, cognitive, and socioemotional development of young dual language learners; and - An understanding of the strengths and needs of adults from diverse linguistic, racial/ethnic, and cultural backgrounds to support their entry and retention in the ECE field; and - Trauma, preparing practitioners to work with children and families who have experienced trauma.
+- Child Development and Pedagogy, preparing teachers to work with children of different ages, including: - Infant development and learning across multiple domains; and - Methods of teaching and pedagogy for children of different ages; - Early Mathematics, addressing: - Children's mathematical understanding from infancy through early elementary grades; and - Developmentally appropriate pedagogy for early mathematics instruction across the birth-to-age-eight age span; - Dual Language Learners, emphasizing: - Recognition of the value and importance of supporting children's home-language development as they also learn English, with an emphasis on very young children;

+- Strategies for using observation and assessment in teaching young dual language learners and strategies to support the mathematical, literacy, language, cognitive, and socioemotional development of young dual language learners; and - An understanding of the strengths and needs of adults from diverse linguistic, racial/ethnic, and cultural backgrounds to support their entry and retention in the ECE field; and - Trauma, preparing practitioners to work with children and families who have experienced trauma.

-4. Strengthen the application of field-based learning experiences
+3. Strengthen the application of field-based learning experiences

-Although all early childhood higher education degree programs in Oregon require students to participate in at least one practicum course, there is great variation in the characteristics of those practica experiences.
-In addition, access to longer and more in-depth student teaching experiences is limited, particularly for students in associate degree programs.
-With limited opportunities to work with infants and toddlers, families, dual language learners, or children with disabilities during their practicum, graduates from Oregon degree programs have highly disparate field-based learning experiences.
+Although all early childhood higher education degree programs in Washington require students to participate in at least one practicum course, there is great variation in the characteristics of those practicum experiences.
+With limited opportunities to work with infants/toddlers, families, dual language learners, or children with disabilities during their practica, graduates from Washington degree programs have had highly disparate field-based learning experiences.